India faces "very significant challenges", especially from China, says White House as it releases Indo-Pacific strategy | Law-Order

 - United States

-The report on US's Indo-Pacific Strategy, released on Friday, outlines President Joe Biden's vision to firmly anchor the country's position in the Indo-Pacific, strengthen the region and support India's rise and regional leadership in the process.
+The report on US's Indo-Pacific Strategy, released on Friday, outlines President Joe Biden's vision to firmly anchor the country's position in the Indo-Pacific, strengthen the region and support India's rise and regional leadership.

-''We will continue to build a strategic partnership in which the United States and India work together and through regional groupings to promote stability in South Asia; collaborate in new domains such as health, space, and cyberspace; deepen our economic and technology cooperation; and contribute to a free and open Indo-Pacific,'' the White House said. ''A free and open Indo-Pacific can only be achieved if we build collective capacity for a new age,'' the report said, underlining that the US will support ''India's continued rise and regional leadership.'' ''We recognise that India is a like-minded partner and leader in South Asia and the Indian Ocean, active in and connected to Southeast Asia, a driving force of the Quad and other regional fora, and an engine for regional growth and development,'' the White House statement added.
+''We will continue to build a strategic partnership in which the United States and India work together and through regional groupings to promote stability in South Asia; collaborate in new domains such as health, space, and cyberspace; deepen our economic and technology cooperation; and contribute to a free and open Indo-Pacific,'' the White House said. ''We recognise that India is a like-minded partner and leader in South Asia and the Indian Ocean, active in and connected to Southeast Asia, a driving force of the Quad and other regional fora, and an engine for regional growth and development,'' the White House statement added.
 At a White House background briefing, a senior administration official, on condition of anonymity, pointed out that India was facing ''significant challenges''.

 India, the senior official said, is in a very different place, in many ways than Australia and other countries.